 Fresno Man Pleads Guilty to Using a Stolen Identity to Steal Hundreds of Thousands of Dollars from Banks and the Federal Government

-This case was the product of an investigation by the Federal Bureau of Investigation, the California Department of Corrections and Rehabilitation’s Investigative Services Unit, and the EDD.
-Assistant U.S. Attorney Joseph Barton prosecuted the case.
+This case is the product of an investigation by the U.S. Postal Inspection Service and the California Highway Patrol.
+Assistant U.S. Attorney Elliot C. Wong is prosecuting the case.

 If convicted, Rigmaiden and Nettles face a maximum statutory penalty of 20 years in prison and a fine of up to $1 million for each count of mail fraud and a mandatory two-year sentence consecutive to any sentence imposed for aggravated identity theft.
 If convicted, Rigmaiden further faces a maximum statutory penalty of five years in prison and a $250,000 fine for possession of stolen mail, and a maximum statutory penalty of 10 years in prison, and a $250,000 fine for possession of a mail key or lock.
 Any sentence, however, would be determined at the discretion of the court after consideration of any applicable statutory factors and the Federal Sentencing Guidelines, which take into account a number of variables.
 The charges are only allegations; the defendants are presumed innocent until and unless proven guilty beyond a reasonable doubt.